25prabhu10/notes/docs/Languages/HTML/Typography/Typography.md

 A typeface is a set of one or more fonts that share common design features.
 Each font of a typeface has a specific weight, style, condensation, width, slant, italicization, ornamentation, and designer or foundry (and formerly size, in metal fonts)

-In Typography, _Typeface_ is the overall design of an entire family of fonts like _Helvetica_ and the _Font_ is the graphical representation of text characters, like font size, font weight, italic, boldness, etc.
+In Typography, _Typeface_ is the overall design of an entire family of fonts like _Helvetica_ and the _Font_ is the graphical representation of text characters, like font size, font weight, italic, boldness, etc...

 ## Font